 The Royal Palace of Caserta (Italian: Reggia di Caserta) is a monumental 18th century complex and a museum in the Italian city of Caserta, about 20 miles north of Naples.
 It is the world’s largest royal palace by volume and, since 1997, an UNESCO World Heritage site.

-The design of the Royal Palace, the largest in the world by volume, was commissioned by Charles of Bourbon, King of Naples, to Italian-Dutch architect Luigi Vanvitelli in 1751, with the aim to create an imposing Baroque-style residence capable to rival with, and even outsize, that of Versailles near Paris, and even surpass it in size.
+The design of the Royal Palace, the largest in the world by volume, was commissioned by Charles of Bourbon, King of Naples, to Italian-Dutch architect Luigi Vanvitelli in 1751, with the aim of creating an imposing Baroque-style residence capable to rival with, and even outsize, that of Versailles near Paris, and even surpass it in size.

 Along with the palace, the king commissioned also a large park with fountains, artificial falls, waterworks, and pools fed by a specially built 23-mile-long aqueduct known as Acquedotto Carolino.